wekeo/ai4EM_MOOC/README.md

 This repository supports Python 3.9.
 We highly recommend that users working on their own systems install the appropriate Anaconda distribution for their operating system.

 The Python environment ("machine-learning") that need to be utilized for executing the Jupyter notebooks can be found [here](https://github.com/wekeo/ai4EM_MOOC/blob/main/env.yaml).
+The [env.yaml](https://github.com/wekeo/ai4EM_MOOC/blob/main/env.yaml) file is utilized to load all the Python packages needed.

+Additionally, a [Docker](https://github.com/wekeo/ai4EM_MOOC/blob/main/Dockerfile) file ([Dockerfile](https://github.com/wekeo/ai4EM_MOOC/blob/main/Dockerfile)) can be used to run the Python environment.

 ### Cloning the repository